Low, High, List Price: How Much Should You Offer on a House?

 Of course, another perfectly valid reason to make a high offer is when you just really love the house.
 Or, if for whatever reason — maybe it’s next door to your mom or best friend — you really care about buying this specific home, and you don’t expect a replacement to come along any time soon… or ever.

-In cases like this, you’re basing your decision not just on the market conditions and potential return on investment — but your emotions, too.
+In cases like this, you’re basing your decision not just on market conditions and potential return on investment but also on your emotions.
 And that’s OK!

 Whatever your motivation, your agent can guide you through the process of making an offer that feels right for you and your needs.